-The reason we believe that Engineers and Architects should specify our treatments in from planning stage is because the sooner you can take advantage of the moisture and use it to your advantage, instead of allowing it to cause havoc, the better.
-Moisture can be involved positively; it doesn’t have to be an aspect that constantly sits on your shoulders like a burden, making you worry about structural integrity in the long-term.
+The reason we believe that Engineers and Architects should specify our treatments in from the planning stage is that the sooner you can take advantage of the moisture and use it to your advantage, instead of allowing it to cause havoc, the better.
+Moisture can be involved positively; it doesn’t have to be an aspect that constantly sits on your shoulders like a burden, making you worry about structural integrity in the long term.

 Simply adding an admixture to your concrete with the pour, or spray-applying it afterwards during the curing phase will ensure you can add years to concrete service life!

 Need some more information before kicking off?
 Narrow down your search.

 Or if you want to talk to someone to get started, please get in touch!